DNA testing on a blood sample, chest

 and barring on their tail feathers.
 You may need to hold one of these feather up

 to a bright light and use a magnifying glass to see them.
+The picture

 Gender can often be determined by an individual bird's body language as well.
 Males are usually more vocal than